James Bond and Batman help rescue London developers

 SPOOKS AND SPOOFS

-Two neighbouring office blocks near the Bank of England in the main financial district have the equivalent of eleven soccer pitches of empty space between them.
+Two neighboring office blocks near the Bank of England in the main financial district have the equivalent of eleven soccer pitches of empty space between them.

 "We choose the right events to keep Cannon Place in the public eye and associated with quality brands," said Mark Swetman, project director for Cannon Place developer Hines, saying good publicity was a bigger consideration than money.